rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 **Subscribers**

 For subscribers, you can implement audio control in two ways.
-You can either control the volume to implement mute effect or simply use the mute api.
+You can either control the volume to implement mute effect or simply use the mute API.

 HTML5 clients can invoke [<subcriberImplementation>.mute()](https://www.red5pro.com/docs/static/html5-streaming/RTCSubscriber.html#mute).
-Although this api is for `RTCSubscriber`, `RTMPSubscriber` and `HLSSubscriber` implement it as well.
+Although this API is for `RTCSubscriber`, `RTMPSubscriber` and `HLSSubscriber` implement it as well.
 Essentially this causes a mute on the video element of the page.
-Server does not stop sending audio.
+The server does not stop sending audio.

 Android clients can either [adjust the volume](https://github.com/red5pro/streaming-ios/tree/master/R5ProTestbed/Tests/SubscribeSetVolume) or [entirely mute](https://github.com/red5pro/streaming-ios/tree/master/R5ProTestbed/Tests/SubscribeMuteAudio) the stream.